MegaPerkyCello/MegaPerkyCello.github.io/_projects/01-Arcturus/index.md

 ---
 layout: post
-title: STM32 PCB for Arcturus Robot
+title: Arcturus Robot
-description: Designed a PCB based on the STM32 that interfaces with the Arcturus Robot system.
+description: Designed a PCB .
+Also designed a PCB based on the STM32 that interfaces with the Arcturus Robot system for debugging and testing.
 skills:
   - Altium Designer
   - Saturn PCB Toolkit